-- 1.1 Visual assessments of dust emissions from the plant and stockpiles shall be made at least three times per day whilst the machine is in operation to check compliance with Cluase1.1a and 1.1b.
+- 1.1 Visual assessments of dust emissions from the plant and stockpiles shall be made at least three times per day whilst the machine is in operation to check compliance with Clause1.1a and 1.1b.
 Observations shall be made on start up and on at least two more occasions during each day. - 1.1a No visible dust emissions from the process and fall out of dust beyond the boundary shall occur. - 1.1b All emissions to air from the plant, conveyors or stockpiles shall be free from droplets. - 1.2 Results of the visual assessment required by Clause 1.1 (i.e. the time, location and result of the assessments) along with any other inspections, tests and monitoring shall be recorded on a weekly plant sheet.
-The weekly plant sheets shall be made available on request to the Local Authority Inspectors in who's area the machine is operating or this Local Authority, and shall be retained by the Operator for a minimum period of 2 years. - 1.3 Any adverse results from the visual assessments required by clause 1.1 shall be investigated immediately, and recorded on the weekly plant sheet.
+The weekly plant sheets shall be made available on request to the Local Authority Inspectors in whose area the machine is operating or this Local Authority, and shall be retained by the Operator for a minimum period of 2 years. - 1.3 Any adverse results from the visual assessments required by clause 1.1 shall be investigated immediately, and recorded on the weekly plant sheet.
 Crushing, stockpiling and screening operations shall cease and not continue until the cause of the adverse emission has been identified and remedial action taken.
-Remedial action shall be recorded on the weekly plant sheet.
-If the source of the emission is uncertain the Operator shall undertake their own inspection and assessment, and where necessary undertake ambient monitoring in order to identify those process operations giving rise to the dust.
-Monitoring may be either by a British Standard(BS 1747), or by a method agreed by the Local Authority.
+Remedial action shall be recorded on the weekly plant sheet. - 1.4 If the source of the emission is uncertain the Operator shall undertake their own inspection and assessment, and where necessary undertake ambient monitoring in order to identify those process operations giving rise to the dust.
+Monitoring may be either by a British Standard (BS 1747), or by a method agreed by the Local Authority. - 1.5 Monitoring to demonstrate compliance with clause 1.1 shall not take place without the prior approval of the Local Authority Inspector.
+Prior to monitoring the operator shall notify the Local Authority Inspector of the monitoring methods to be used, including the provisional start date of monitoring. - 1.6 Results of monitoring to demonstrate compliance with clause 1.1 shall be made available on request by the Local Authority Inspectors in whose area the machine is operating, and forwarded to this Local Authority within 8 weeks of the completion of sampling.